nahidalam/NLPNotes/11_LSTM.md

 For example - in **Dialog Management**.
 While developing chatbots - I have used Rasa (www.rasa.com).
 Rasa has 2 components - `Rasa NLU` and `Rasa Core`.
 The `Rasa Core` is responsible for Dialog Management so it will be interesting to see how they are using LSTM.
 I don't fully understand it yet so have asked this questions at Rasa forum ( https://forum.rasa.com/t/understanding-the-usage-of-lstm-in-keras-policy/4278).

+Fundamentally, the dialog management of a chatbot is a sequence modeling task.
+What reply should come after what question - that is essentially similar to sequence modeling task.
+Think of the Beam Search example in NMT or any other Language Modeling task.
+Dialog Management in its core is a similar sequence modeling problem.
+So LSTM is used.

 Another usage is **Sentiment Analysis**.
 The tutorial at [4] is a short of sweet example of using LSTM for sentiment analysis.
 It has used Keras library for  doing that

 ```